AbiodunAnalyst/DIGITAL_HEALTH_ANALYTICS/README.md

     - ROC-AUC
     - Confusion matrix
     - Classification report

-Feature importance visualisation
+- Feature importance visualisation

 This module supports early risk stratification and clinical decision support.

 ---

-## 🩺 Problem → Solution Narrative

-### 🔍 The Problem
-Heart failure remains one of the leading causes of hospitalisation and mortality worldwide.
-Clinicians frequently rely on fragmented spreadsheets, manual review, or delayed reporting to understand patient risks and identify deterioration patterns.

-Key challenges include:

-- Disconnected and inconsistently formatted clinical datasets
-- Limited ability to quickly explore mortality-associated risk factors
-- Difficulty analysing interactions between conditions (e.g., diabetes × hypertension × smoking)
-- No simple tool for clinicians to run data-driven queries without coding
-- Lack of automated exports for audits, research, or quality improvement

-This leads to:
-- Missed high-risk patterns
-- Slow decision-making
-- No easy understanding of interactions between conditions (e.g., diabetes × hypertension × smoking)
-- No accessible analytics tools for clinicians who cannot code

----

 ### 🚀 The Solution
-To bridge this gap, I developed a **Digital Health Analytics Platform** a Streamlit Web Application system that transforms raw clinical data into actionable insights.
+To bridge this gap, I developed a **Digital Health Analytics Platform** a Web Application system that transforms raw clinical data into actionable insights.

 ---